Artsreach Children's Summer Workshop, 2023

 The windows are fitted with blackout blinds.

-The hall has large film screen, projector, laptop, hostess trolley and an amplified sound system with mircophones and wiring and speaker for outside use.
+The hall has an installed electric film screen, HDMI projector, HDMI port for a latop / DVD machine, 2 hostess trolley's and an amplified sound system with a Blue Tooth connection, mircophones and wiring and speaker for outside use.
+Also 4 LED stage lanterns with control box.

 Access to the hall is via a porch at the front or by a ramp from the car park around the back of the hall to a door wide enough for wheel-chair use.